 Expo and Bib Pickup:

 I can’t believe it.
 Its here; I’m picking up my race packet, my bib, and its now all so real.
 It never becomes real to me until I get the bib in my hands.
-This Expo was huge, and I mean huge with over 200 exhibitors.
+I had my passport, my medical certificate all ready and I presented it in order to get my bib.
+I was so excited to get my bib.

 I got my bib, saw the finisher’s shirt, and finishers medal that was on display.
 Then I found the wall of fame (participants).
 I found my name and made sure that I got a picture of me pointing to my name.
 Over 57,000 participants, the wall was huge.